peader/tech-challenge/README.md

     - http://control-node:30010

 ## Making changes
-- Simply change either the application/backend/server.py file, for example add a new endpoint or modify and existing endpoint or modify the html file at application/frontend/index.html.
+- Simply change either the application/backend/server.py file, for example add a new endpoint or modify an existing endpoint, or modify the html file at application/frontend/index.html.
-- Commit the changes (needed for updating the image reviosion).
+- Commit the changes (needed for updating the image revision).
 - Run the commands:
     ``` bash
     act --job docker --secret-file=secrets/my-custom.secrets